intel/intel-extension-for-tensorflow/docs/README.md

 * XPUAutoShard on GPU [Experimental]

   Intel® Extension for TensorFlow\* provides XPUAutoShard feature to automatically shard the input data and the TensorFlow graph, placing these data/graph shards on GPU devices to maximize the hardware usage.

+* OpenXLA Support on GPU [Experimental]

+  Intel® Extension for TensorFlow\* adopts a uniform Device API PJRT as the supported device plugin mechanism to implement Intel GPU backend for OpenXLA experimental support.